-If you have any concerns and would like to know how your son/daughter is spending their dinner money then reports can be obtained giving comprehensive information on all aspects of use as well as each day’s service.
-These reports can be for a specific day or between any dates you wish, they will be dated and timed, and can be obtained from the Catering team.
+If you have any concerns and would like to know how your son/daughter is spending their dinner money, then reports can be obtained giving comprehensive information on all aspects of use and each day's service.
+These reports can be for a specific day or between any dates you wish.
+They will be dated and timed and can be obtained from the Catering Team.

 Certain data will be held on the system to enable accurate operation.
 This will include your child's name, form, photo, account balance and meal entitlement.
 This data will be handled under the guidelines of the data protection act and only used by parties directly involved with the implementation of the system.

 Biometric information is information about someone's physical or behavioural characteristics that can be used to identify them.
 There are many possible biometrics, including, for example, a digital photograph or fingerprint.

 As part of our identity management systems, we currently record a biometric measurement taken from a finger, not a fingerprint image.
 The information is stored in a highly secure database that the school only uses to confirm using a range of services.
 In future, we may look to use other biometric services if required.